sahandevs/JumpKingPlus/_docs/modding/props.md

 <br>

 ## Hidden walls
-are used in-game to hide areas or make the screen more realistic, the hidden wall works as foreground until the player gets into its position where it gets transparent.
+are used in-game to hide areas or make the screen more realistic, the hidden wall works as foreground until the player gets into its position where it becomes transparent.

 The hidden walls textures are located in `props/hidden_walls/textures`, they are managed by a configuration file called `hidden_wall(SCREEN NUMBER).xml`.